gerson23/pycvs/README.md

 This contains the current supported commands:

-Checkout a brand new repository:
+Checkout a brand new repository or update an existing one:

     % pycvs checkout <repo>
     Checking out repository repo

     385 files checked out
     70 directories checked out

+    % pycvs update <repo>

 Get current status of a repository: